varnikareddy16/Medical-Chain/README.md

-# Medical-Chain
+# MEDICHAIN - A Patient Management and Insurance Claims Decentralized App

+## Project Description

 MediChain is an innovative solution aimed at revolutionizing the healthcare preauthorization process using blockchain technology.
-Project Description
-MediChain is an innovative solution aimed at revolutionizing the healthcare preauthorization process using blockchain technology.
 This project addresses the inefficiencies and delays inherent in the traditional preauthorization process by leveraging the immutable and transparent nature of blockchain.

-# Importance
+### Importance

 The traditional healthcare preauthorization process is often cumbersome, slow, and prone to errors, leading to delays in patient care and increased administrative costs.
 By utilizing blockchain technology, the Preauth Project aims to streamline this process, providing a secure, transparent, and efficient system that benefits patients, healthcare providers, and insurance companies alike.

-# Use Cases
-Patient Management: Patients can submit preauthorization requests and track their status in real-time.
-Healthcare Providers: Hospitals and clinics can manage patient records, submit requests, and receive approvals faster.
-Insurance Companies: Insurance firms can efficiently manage and process preauthorization requests, reducing processing times and improving customer satisfaction.

-# Advantages
-Transparency: All transactions and operations are recorded on the blockchain, ensuring transparency for all parties involved.
-Security: The use of blockchain technology ensures that data is immutable and secure from unauthorized modifications.
-Efficiency: Automating the preauthorization process reduces the time and effort required, leading to faster approvals and better patient care.
-Cost-Effective: Reduces administrative overhead and costs associated with the manual processing of preauthorizations.
-Decentralization: Eliminates the need for a central authority, reducing the risk of data breaches and single points of failure.

-# Key Components
-Frontend: A React application that provides an intuitive interface for patients, healthcare providers, and insurance companies to interact with the system.
-Backend: A Node.js server that handles user authentication, interacts with the PostgreSQL database, and communicates with the blockchain.
-Smart Contracts: Solidity contracts deployed on the Ethereum blockchain using Truffle to manage healthcare preauthorization processes securely and transparently.

-# Folder Structure
-backend: Contains the Node.js server files.
-contracts: Contains the Solidity smart contracts.
-frontend: Contains the React application.
-migrations: Contains the migration scripts for the smart contracts.
-test: Contains test files for the smart contracts.
-.gitignore: Specifies files and directories to be ignored by git.
-README.md: This file.
-truffle-config.js: Configuration file for Truffle.

-# Project Layout
-# Frontend
-Uses React for the user interface.
-Implements routing using react-router-dom.
-Main components:
-Admin: Admin layout.
-Auth: Authentication layout.
-Patient: Patient layout.
-Insurance: Insurance company layout.

-# Backend
-Uses Express for the server.
-Implements authentication using bcrypt and JWT.
-Connects to a PostgreSQL database.
-Main endpoints:
-/api/register: Registers a new user.
-/api/login: Logs in an existing user.
-/api/insuranceCompanies: Retrieves a list of insurance companies.

-# Smart Contracts
-Written in Solidity.
-Manages healthcare preauthorization processes.
-Main contracts:
-Cashless.sol
-Main_Structure.sol
-Migrations.sol
-Patient_Management_System.sol
-Reimbursement.sol

-# How to Run
-Prerequisites
-Node.js
-npm (Node Package Manager)
-PostgreSQL
-Truffle
-Ganache (for local Ethereum blockchain)

-# Frontend
-1. Navigate to the frontend directory:

-2. cd frontend
-Install the required packages:

-3. npm install
-Start the React application:
+### Use Cases

+1. **Patient Management**: Patients can submit preauthorization requests and track their status in real-time.
+2. **Healthcare Providers**: Hospitals and clinics can manage patient records, submit requests, and receive approvals faster.
+3. **Insurance Companies**: Insurance firms can efficiently manage and process preauthorization requests, reducing processing times and improving customer satisfaction.

+### Advantages

+- **Transparency**: All transactions and operations are recorded on the blockchain, ensuring transparency for all parties involved.
+- **Security**: The use of blockchain technology ensures that data is immutable and secure from unauthorized modifications.
+- **Efficiency**: Automating the preauthorization process reduces the time and effort required, leading to faster approvals and better patient care.
+- **Cost-Effective**: Reduces administrative overhead and costs associated with the manual processing of preauthorizations.
+- **Decentralization**: Eliminates the need for a central authority, reducing the risk of data breaches and single points of failure.
+-
+### Key Components

+1. **Frontend**: A React application that provides an intuitive interface for patients, healthcare providers, and insurance companies to interact with the system.
+2. **Backend**: A Node.js server that handles user authentication, interacts with the PostgreSQL database, and communicates with the blockchain.
+3. **Smart Contracts**: Solidity contracts deployed on the Ethereum blockchain using Truffle to manage healthcare preauthorization processes securely and transparently.

+## Folder Structure

+- `backend`: Contains the Node.js server files.
+- `contracts`: Contains the Solidity smart contracts.
+- `frontend`: Contains the React application.
+- `migrations`: Contains the migration scripts for the smart contracts.
+- `test`: Contains test files for the smart contracts.
+- `.gitignore`: Specifies files and directories to be ignored by git.
+- `README.md`: This file.
+- `truffle-config.js`: Configuration file for Truffle.

+## Project Layout

+### Frontend

+- Uses React for the user interface.
+- Implements routing using `react-router-dom`.
+- Main components:
+    - `Admin`: Admin layout.
+    - `Auth`: Authentication layout.
+    - `Patient`: Patient layout.
+    - `Insurance`: Insurance company layout.

+### Backend

+- Uses Express for the server.
+- Implements authentication using bcrypt and JWT.
+- Connects to a PostgreSQL database.
+- Main endpoints:
+    - `/api/register`: Registers a new user.
+    - `/api/login`: Logs in an existing user.
+    - `/api/insuranceCompanies`: Retrieves a list of insurance companies.

+### Smart Contracts

+- Written in Solidity.
+- Manages healthcare preauthorization processes.
+- Main contracts:
+    - `Cashless.sol`
+    - `Main_Structure.sol`
+    - `Migrations.sol`
+    - `Patient_Management_System.sol`
+    - `Reimbursement.sol`

+## How to Run

+### Prerequisites

+- Node.js
+- npm (Node Package Manager)
+- PostgreSQL
+- Truffle
+- Ganache (for local Ethereum blockchain)

+### Frontend

+1. Navigate to the `frontend` directory:
+    ```bash
+    cd frontend
+    ```

+2. Install the required packages:
+    ```bash
+    npm install
+    ```

+3. Start the React application:
+    ```bash
     npm start
+    ```

-The React application will be running on http://localhost:3000.
+The React application will be running on `http://localhost:3000`.

-# Backend
+### Backend

-Navigate to the backend directory:
+1. Navigate to the `backend` directory:
+    ```bash
     cd backend
+    ```

-Install the required packages:
+2. Install the required packages:
+    ```bash
     npm install
+    ```

-Start the Node.js server:
+3. Start the Node.js server:
+    ```bash
     node server.js
+    ```

-The Node.js server will be running on http://localhost:3001.
+The Node.js server will be running on `http://localhost:3001`.

-# Smart Contracts
+### Smart Contracts

-Navigate to the root directory of the project.
+1. Navigate to the root directory of the project.

-Install Truffle globally if you haven't already:
+2. Install Truffle globally if you haven't already:
+    ```bash
     npm install -g truffle
+    ```

-Compile the smart contracts:
+3. Compile the smart contracts:
+    ```bash
     truffle compile
+    ```

-Deploy the smart contracts to your local blockchain (Ganache):
+4. Deploy the smart contracts to your local blockchain (Ganache):
+    ```bash
     truffle migrate
+    ```

-# Database Setup
+### Database Setup

-Make sure you have PostgreSQL installed and running.
+1. Make sure you have PostgreSQL installed and running.

-Create a new PostgreSQL database:
+2. Create a new PostgreSQL database:
+    ```bash
     createdb preauth
+    ```

-Connect to the database and create the necessary tables:
+3. Connect to the database and create the necessary tables:
+    ```sql
     CREATE TABLE users (
         id SERIAL PRIMARY KEY,
         username VARCHAR(50) UNIQUE NOT NULL,
         email VARCHAR(50) UNIQUE NOT NULL,
         password_hash VARCHAR(100) NOT NULL,
         role VARCHAR(50) NOT NULL
     );

     CREATE TABLE insurancecompany (
         id SERIAL PRIMARY KEY,
         name VARCHAR(100) NOT NULL,
         address VARCHAR(255) NOT NULL,
         contact_info VARCHAR(255) NOT NULL
     );
+    ```

-Running Tests
+## Running Tests
-To run tests for the smart contracts:

-Navigate to the root directory of the project.

-# Run the tests:

-To run tests for the smart contracts:

-1. Navigate to the root directory of the project.

-2. Run the tests:

-# DEMO Images

-# User Authentication

 To run tests for the smart contracts: